Crypto-Jaguars/Revolutionary-Farmers/research/stable-coin-cr/README.md

 ## Government Clampdown Risks

-If the Costa Rican government restricts or bans cryptocurrencies, the. stablecoin may face:
+If the Costa Rican government restricts or bans cryptocurrencies, the stablecoin may face:

 - Usage Restrictions: Businesses and individuals may no longer be allowed to use the stablecoin, leading to reduced adoption and decreased liquidity.
 - Banking Restrictions: Banks may be prohibited from supporting crypto-related activities, hindering stablecoin-to-fiat conversions and vice versa.